Real-time Multi-view Omnidirectional Depth Estimation for Real Scenarios based on Teacher-Student Learning with Unlabeled Data: Experiment

-We reconstruct the 3D point cloud of the scene based on the predicted depth maps.
-Figures 7 and 8 display the point clouds rendered using grayscale values from the input images and pseudo-coloring based on the distance from the system.
-The qualitative results of depth prediction and point cloud reconstruction demonstrate that the proposed method achieves high-precision panoramic depth estimation in real-world scenarios, performing well across diverse indoor and outdoor environments.
+We evaluate the performance of proposed Rt-OmniMVS on the real-scene test set.
+Fig. \ref{fig:results_indoor} and Fig. \ref{fig:results_outdoor} show the qualitative results of the model on indoor and outdoor scenes, respectively.
+The figures display the input six fisheye images, the predicted depth maps, the depth pseudo-labels and the reconstructed panoramas at the central view via depth based image projection.
+Additionally, we reconstruct the 3D point cloud of the scene utilizing the predicted depth maps.
+Fig. \ref{fig:results_indoor} and Fig. \ref{fig:results_outdoor} display the point clouds rendered using grayscale values from the input images and pseudo color based on the distance from the system.
+The qualitative results of predicted depth maps and point clouds demonstrate that the proposed method achieves high-precision omnidirectional depth estimation and robust 3D structure reconstruction in real-world scenarios, with robustness across diverse indoor and outdoor environments.

+We adjust the number of channels in the first layer of the cost aggregation module in OmniMVS \cite{Omnimvs} for six cameras input, and then train and test the model on the proposed Hexa360Depth dataset, with results presented in Table \ref{tab:rtomnimvs_compare_hexa}.
+The experiment results of OmniMVS \cite{Omnimvs} demonstrate that propsoed dataset effectively supports model training.
+OmniMVS \cite{Omnimvs} performs better since the more complex network structure and parameters, but faces great challenges of deployment on edge devices.
+Our method offers greater advantages in deployment on edge computing platforms and real-time inference, while also achieves acceptable accuracy for low-speed applications.